Planning Projects On The Homestead

 If you have more than 12 projects on your “must do” list, you will need to decide on the most important ones and book those first.

-Another point to remember is some projects on your list will have specific months where they must be completed while others may be a bit more flexible as to the times.
+Another point to remember is some projects on your list will have specific months where they must be completed while others may be a bit more flexible.

 A few examples are:

-For this reason, you will want to book your seasonal projects first, ensuring they get done on time.
-Other projects that are not time sensitive can be put into a slower month.
+To be sure you have projects where they make the most sense, you will want to book your seasonal projects first.
+Other projects that are not time sensitive or seasonal can be added in after.

 By keeping your months consistent with your planning projects throughout the year, you will avoid homesteading burnout.